Day 2 at American Diabetes Association annual conference 2019

 Dr Jessica Castle, from the Oregon Health and Science University, offers an alternative solution – the artificial pancreas – arguing that this technology is not dependent on a scarce resource and does not require immunosuppression.
 She focusses on three groups in which the closed loop system has been trialled – young children and adolescents, hospitalised patients and pregnant women – and the results are impressive particularly in preventing nocturnal hypoglycaemia.

 Interest in closed loop technology is one that the EASD e-Learning team is very aware of and, in the summer this year, will have launched a three module course on Technology and Type 1 Diabetes.
-This will include a module on insulin pumps, one on continuous glucose monitoring and one on the artificial pancreas made in conjunction with two of the world’s leading authorities in this field – Dr Pratik Choudhary from King’s College London and Professor Thomas Danne from the Children’s Hospital Auf der Bult in Hanover.
+This will include a module on insulin pumps, one on continuous glucose monitoring and one on the artificial pancreas made in conjunction with two of the world’s leading authorities in this field – Professor Pratik Choudhary from King’s College London and Professor Thomas Danne from the Children’s Hospital Auf der Bult in Hanover.
 Click here to register your interest in receiving information about this course when it launches.